-What role plays the web and internet on your discoveries?
+What role does the web and internet on your discoveries?
 Do you find that sometimes the online offer was getting too much during the pandemic?

-I’m honest, I’m a guy who buy artwork based on pdf preview, and the Covid 19 pandemic has emphasized it.
-I know lot of collectors who does not, but I trust completely the hard work of research of my friends gallerists, therefore, if I do like the work, I knew it will be even better in person, and this happens all the time I receive an artwork bought on pdf: never been disappointed since today!
-With the Covid19 the “online“ had a strong surge, the galleries have suited the period, and have proposed many new interesting things: 3D tours, interactive zoom interviews, virtual reality (I remember what Mindy Solomon did on the occasion of the Genevive Cohn exhibition “Enter the Beauty of the Burden“, in my opinion extraordinary!).
+I’m honest, I’m a guy who buys artwork based on a PDF preview, and the Covid 19 pandemic has emphasized it.
+I know a lot of collectors who do not, but I trust the hard work of research by my friends‘ gallerists; therefore, if I do like the work, I know it will be even better in person, and this happens all the time I receive an artwork bought on PDF: never been disappointed since today!
+With COVID-19, the “online“ had a strong surge; the galleries have suited the period, and have proposed many new interesting things: 3D tours, interactive Zoom interviews, virtual reality (I remember what Mindy Solomon did on the occasion of the Genevieve Cohn exhibition “Enter the Beauty of the Burden“, in my opinion extraordinary!).
 On the other hand, I believe that the fairs have had great difficulty in adapting, proposing an initially disappointing program.

 As a matter of fact, I immediately lost interest in online fairs, and slowly also in all the various online appointments of the galleries: there is nothing like enjoying a live show!!!
 I think this will never change!

-But, thanks to IG I had the occasion to access to some good artists and galleries I wouldn’t never had: the scale offsets somewhat, but enjoying a live work of art while chatting with gallery owner and collectors remains the greatest fulfillment!
+Thanks to Instagram, I had the occasion to access some good artists and galleries I wouldn’t have: the scale offsets somewhat, but enjoying a live work of art while chatting with the gallery owner and collectors remains the greatest fulfillment!

 How would you label the collection?

 My collection speaks for me, and reflects perfectly who I am: I like to define the collection “chameleonic”, because with the flow of time it has been able to suit our tastes.
-I’m trying to maintain a fair balance between artists over 70, mid career and very young promises.
-And it’s fun because while I’m describing it, I’m thinking about some of our latest purchases, and hey, this match perfectly: Jesse Homer French, Chakaia Booker, Aaron Johnson, Oscar Yi Hou and Iranian artist Sara Rahmanian.
+I’m trying to maintain a fair balance between artists over 70, mid-career, and very young promises.
+And it’s fun because while I’m describing it, I’m thinking about some of our latest purchases, and hey, this matches perfectly: Jesse Homer French, Chakaia Booker, Aaron Johnson, Oscar Yi Hou, and Iranian artist Sara Rahmanian.

 What kind of themes, narratives do the artists that are part of the collection have?
 Does a collection need a red thread?

 There is a lot of social criticism in the works I have in my collection.
 I like that a work of art can be a vehicle for conveying ideals, states of mind related to social events, and denunciation.
 The artist plays his role within society, and speaks with what he does best.
-I also have many works that tells of the artists‘ own lives, their origins, their places of the heart, and moments of life lived.
-Abstract works comforts me because when I look at them I know that I can give free rein to my imagination.
-There is not a common thread that binds all the works in the collection, the file rouge is upstream, is in our research and our taste, we always try to keep the collection consistent with our aesthetic canons and with that perfect balance that until now distinguishes it.
+I also have many works that tell of the artists‘ own lives, their origins, their places of the heart, and moments of life lived.
+Abstract works comfort me because when I look at them I know that I can give free rein to my imagination.
+There is no common thread that binds all the works in the collection; the fil rouge is upstream, is in our research and our taste.
+We always try to keep the collection consistent with our aesthetic canons and with that perfect balance that until now distinguishes it.

 What is decisive for you when you decide to purchase a certain work?
 Can you share with us two episodes?